ivanilmarcelino/designer/README.md

 You do not need administrative access, unzip wherever you want, but avoid a Path with long names, although there is a treatment for that purpose, you could find some incompatibility not yet mapped.

+Be sure to visit the [Minigui Extend](https://www.hmgextended.com/) website,make your financial contribution and help the tool's growth;

 # ***********************************************************
 ### Expert package: